VA Benefits for Dependents of Disabled Veterans

 - Are between the ages of 18 and 23 and attending school full-time; or

-- Were seriously disabled prior to reaching age 18
+- Were seriously disabled prior to reaching age 18.

-- Parents (biological, step, adopted, foster, etc.) are defined as those who, for at least one year, “stood in the relationship of a parent to a veteran at any time before their entry into active service”
+- Parents (biological, step, adopted, foster, etc.) are defined as those who, for at least one year, “stood in the relationship of a parent to a veteran at any time before their entry into active service.”

-Health Care Benefits for Dependents
+What Are VA Health Care Benefits for Dependents?

 TRICARE

 According to VA, TRICARE provides comprehensive health coverage, including health plans, prescription medicines, dental plans, and programs for people with special needs.
-This healthcare program is managed by the Department of Defense’s Defense Health Agency.
+This health care program is managed by the Department of Defense’s Defense Health Agency.

 Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA)